- Shepherdstown originated due to a land grant from Lord Fairfax, one of the prominent landowners in colonial Virginia.

 Shepherdstown originated due to a land grant from Lord Fairfax, one of the prominent landowners in colonial Virginia.
 In 1734, Thomas Shepherd, an enterprising Scots-Irish immigrant, received a patent for the land that would later become Shepherdstown.
-It wasn’t until 1762, however, that the town officially established from an act of the Virginia General Assembly.
+It wasn’t until 1762, however, that the town was officially established from an act of the Virginia General Assembly.

 A Thriving Colonial Town

 Shepherdstown’s strategic location along the Potomac River also made it an essential hub for trade and commerce in the 18th century.
 The town quickly flourished as a center for milling, tanning, and manufacturing.
-Its growth further increased by the establishment of the first permanent bridge across the Potomac in 1794, which connected Shepherdstown to the C&O Canal and, by extension, to the broader markets of the eastern United States.
+Its growth was further increased by the establishment of the first permanent bridge across the Potomac in 1794, which connected Shepherdstown to the C&O Canal and, by extension, to the broader markets of the eastern United States.

 The Role of Shepherd College

 In 1872, Shepherdstown became home to Shepherd University.
 It is a vital institution that has an important role in the town’s history and development.
 Originally founded as a branch of the State Normal School of West Virginia, it later evolved into Shepherd College before attaining university status.
 Today, Shepherd University continues to be a cornerstone of the community, fostering education, culture, and the arts.

 Shepherdstown’s Significance in the Civil War

 The American Civil War also left a significant mark on Shepherdstown, as it did on many towns and cities throughout the nation.
 Shepherdstown found itself at the crossroads of history during the war, hosting several significant events including the ones below.